5280Ty/redshift-labs/README.md

 # redshift-labs
-Offensive security writeups and training labs from Redshift Protocol
+Offensive and defensive security writeups and training labs from Redshift Protocol